apache/shenyu-website/content/en/projects/shenyu/thread/index.md

 ## Description

-* This article gives an introduction to thread models in shenyu and usage in various scenarios.
+* This article gives an introduction to thread models in ShenYu and usage in various scenarios.

 ## IO And Work Thread

-* `spring-webflux` is one of dependencies of shenyu, and it uses Netty thread model in lower layer.
+* `spring-webflux` is one of dependencies of ShenYu, and it uses Netty thread model in lower layer.

 ## Business Thread